vivek-booshan/cs220-sp23/assign/hw1.md

 It will also make sense to have an array keeping track of how many coins of each type are in the user's collection.

+Make sure that your program consistently checks the return value of `scanf` so that it knows whether or not input was read successfully.

+Keep in mind that error messages should be printed to `stderr` and not `stdout`.

 ### Development Requirements